-The Board comprises of leaders from Ontario’s life science sector, including not for profit research and education institutions, pharmaceutical and biotechnology enterprises, finance, public policy centres and government.
+The Board comprises leaders from Ontario’s life science sector, including not for profit research and education institutions, pharmaceutical and biotechnology enterprises, financial entities, public policy centres, and government.

 Through quarterly meetings, the Board aims to fulfill Ontario Genomics’ guiding principle promoting world-class research, creating strategic genomics resources and advocating the development of a globally competitive life sciences sector.

 The Board members’ time and expertise are essential to our ongoing success and future direction, and we are grateful for their contributions.

 - Stephen Cummings